-Brand Names: Hycodan, Hydromet, Tussigon
+Brand Names: Hycodan, Hydromet, Hydromide, Hydropane, Hydrotropine, Tussigon

-Generic Name: homatropine and hydrocodone (Pronunciation: HOM a TROE peen and HYE dro KOE done)
+Generic Name: homatropine and hydrocodone

-- What is homatropine and hydrocodone (Hycodan)?
+- What is homatropine and hydrocodone?

-- What happens if I miss a dose (Hycodan)?
+- What happens if I miss a dose?

-- What happens if I overdose (Hycodan)?
+- What happens if I overdose?

 - Where can I get more information?

-What is homatropine and hydrocodone (Hycodan)?
+What is homatropine and hydrocodone?

 Homatropine and hydrocodone may also be used for purposes not listed in this medication guide.

-Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

-Stop using this medication and call your doctor at once if you have a serious side effect such as:
+Stop taking this medicine and call your doctor at once if you have:

-- feeling like you might pass out;
+- a light-headed feeling, like you might pass out;

-Less serious side effects may include:
+Common side effects may include:

-- mild drowsiness, dizziness;
+- drowsiness, dizziness;

-- nausea, vomiting, constipation;
+- dry mouth, nausea, vomiting, constipation;

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.